 Then you can also use directories specific to your industry like I use https://weddingwire.com for a free listing for my wedding photography.

 Along with that idea of getting backlinks, getting published on the RIGHT sites will improve your credibility.
 The more well known, credible the site is that you can get listed on THE BETTER.
 If you get your work published on Ruffled or Style Me Pretty or maybe The New York Times then your site will rank better way faster!
 Also focus on getting published by local newspapers so you can rank better for your location.
+An easy way to get published – Use Two Bright Lights or Matchology to submit to a lot of blogs at once!
 Don’t get listed on scammy sites or sites that just list random links, that will hurt you!

 This is a great way to collaborate with another business so you can help each other.
 This will make you look well connected and be able to share someone’s knowledge with your followers and you share your knowledge with their followers.
 For example, I would love to swap with a florist.
 They could do a guest blog post on my site like “3 ways to keep your flowers fresh on your wedding day” which my followers would love.
 Now I have new keywords I can rank for that potential clients of mine could be searching.
 Then I would write a post on their blog like “10 photo ideas for the bride and her bouquet”.
 If you are a family photographer, you could swap with a daycare or nanny or children’s clothing store.
 All you need to do is find a business that has the same type of client as you and reach out to them for a collaboration.